sallkhad/SeeSD/README.md

 :memo: **How to Get Involved:** :computer:
 Contribute to help us design our online platform Afreecademy.
 Contribute to creating our bimonthly newsletter
-Help us organize our first conference [Link to form or email] Contribute to other online resources [Link to projects that can be conributed to]
+Help us organize our first conference [SeeSD.Senegal@gmail.com] Contribute to other online resources [Link to projects that can be conributed to]